danieltikamori/amlume-shop/README.md

 [![License: Proprietary](https://img.shields.io/badge/License-Proprietary-red.svg)](LICENSE) <!-- Adjust if license changes -->

-UNDER DEVELOPMENT and testing techniques
+UNDER DEVELOPMENT (see dev branch) and testing techniques

 ## Overview

 This project is the Spring Boot backend application for Amlume Shop.
-It provides RESTful APIs with a strong focus on security using PASETO tokens, efficient caching, rate limiting leveraging Valkey/Redis, and observability through Micrometer metrics.
+It provides RESTful APIs with a strong focus on security using PASETO tokens, efficient caching, resilience, rate limiting leveraging Valkey/Redis, and observability through Micrometer metrics.

 ## Features